Skip to Content

 • Add in salt, oil, and cumin seeds and rub into the flour.

-1 teaspoon cumin seeds, Salt to taste, 1 tablespoon oil
+1 teaspoon cumin seeds, Salt, 1 tablespoon oil

 • Now slowly add water and knead it into a pliable dough.